mrigendra-18/girmantech_frontend/README.md

 # girmantech_frontend

 This is a simple React application with routing and a responsive layout.
 It demonstrates basic React Router usage and CSS styling.
-The app features a homepage and a search results page with a navigation bar and footer.
+The app features a homepage and a search results page with a navigation bar.

 ## Features